One-Touch Join meeting types and transforms

 For Zoom meetings.

-By default, the resulting alias will use the domain zoomcrc.com
+By default, the resulting alias uses the domain zoomcrc.com

 Optionally, the meeting password (PIN) can be included in the alias (not supported for Google Workspace integrations).